1 1/2 pounds chicken wings

 Move to a serving platter and drizzle with remaining sauce before serving.

-As much as I love wings, I have to say that I’d take these shrimp over buffalo wings any day.
+The Verdict: As much as I love wings, I have to say that I’d take these shrimp over buffalo wings any day.
 The sweeter sauce works really well on shrimp and plays nicely with the tang and heat from the Franks’.
 These were perfect as part of a meal but if I were doing these as appetizers I think I’d add some salt and a little more heat.
 Maybe a touch of Marie Sharp’s just to make things interesting.